SupaaHiro/schwifty-lab/blog-posts/20260102-ckad/article_EN.md

 - Install a chart in the cluster with `helm install` and verify its status.
 - Manage releases with `helm list`, `helm upgrade`, `helm rollback`, and `helm history`.
 - Completely remove an application with `helm uninstall`.
+- Add external chart repositories and install applications from them.

 Helm is a fundamental tool in the Kubernetes ecosystem and represents an essential skill for the CKAD exam.
 The ability to use existing Helm charts, understand them, and customize them will allow you to deploy complex applications quickly and efficiently, while maintaining reproducibility and manageability over time.